ActiveWebsite/git-training/README.md

 # Git Training

-This the first file for Git traininfg
+This the first file for Git training